gumaerc-testorg/sts.042j-spring-2011/content/pages/readings/_index.md

 *   Kaiser, David.
 "The Atomic Secret in Red Hands?
 American Suspicions of Theoretical Physicists During the Early Cold War." _Representations_ 90 (2005): 28–60.
 *   Moore, Kelly.
 "Confronting Liberalism: The anti-Vietnam War Movement and the ABM Debate, 1965–1969."
 In _Disrupting Science: Social Movements, American Scientists, and the Politics of the Military, 1945–1975 (Princeton Studies in Cultural Sociology)._ Princeton University Press, 2008, pp. 130–57.
-ISBN: 9780691113524. \[Preview with [Google Books](http://books.google.com/books?id=qlBCTlVq_0EC&lpg=PP1&dq=Disrupting%20Science%3A%20Social%20Movements%2C%20American%20Scientists%2C%20and%20the%20Politics%20of%20the%20Military%2C%201945-1975&pg=PP1#v=onepage&q&f=false)\]
+ISBN: 9780691113524. \[Preview with {{% resource_link "fe2a0e7c-5a0c-47f9-9890-ec62a824f597" "Google Books" %}}\]

 {{< tdclose >}}